Burnett Foundation Aotearoa: Positive Sperm Bank

 In 2019, Body Positive, Burnett Foundation Aotearoa and Positive Women Inc launched a sperm bank called Sperm Positive for HIV-positive people to donate.
 This is the first of its kind in the world, which received significant media attention across the world.
 On January 27, 2021, Amy was born who became the first ever baby to be born from a HIV sperm bank.
 As part of the Campaign, a picture book was released called The Baby who Changed the world.
 The campaign won a multiple awards at the Cannes Festival of Creativity.

 Auckland’s Puawai Festival

-In 2015, the first Auckland’s Puawai Festival festival was held over a six day period to empower people living with HIV.
+In 2015, the first Auckland’s Puawai Festival was held over a six day period to empower people living with HIV.
 The festival was a collaboration between Body Positive, Positive Women Inc, Borni Te Rongopai Tukiwaho and in the later events with the Burnett Foundation Aotearoa.
 The event came about when Body Positive approached Borni Te Rongopai Tukiwaho through performance and art.
 The festival was held annual, generally near World AIDS Day, however, the festival has not happened since the Covid Pandemic.